Day of Surgery

 is allowed to rest in the skin for several minutes before beginning

 Once the site is fully anesthetized, the visible cancer will be removed.
 You may feel pressure, but no sharp pain.
 Then, a small margin (1-2 mm) of normal-appearing skin is removed from around the area.
 The tissue is then taken to the on-site laboratory and carefully mapped and color coded by Drs.
-O'Quinn or Owen.
+O'Quinn.
 The Mohs histotechnologists will then immediately begin to process the tissue for microscope slides.
 The wound will be dressed and most of the time you will remain in the exam room for the remainder of the procedure.

 The surgical procedure alone takes only 10-15 minutes.
 However, it takes a minimum of 1-2 hours to prepare and microscopically examine the tissues of each layer.
 Several surgical stages and microscope examinations may be required.
 Although there is no way to tell before the procedure how many stages will be necessary, approximately one half of tumors are removed in one stage, and the great majority are removed in three stages or less.

 What do I do while I am waiting for the results?